skylerspaeth/GoRegion/README.md

 ## Introduction
 The inspiration behind making GoRegion is the state of North American matchmaking in CS:GO.
 When every other game in the silver bracket is filled either cheaters or smurfs, trying to rank up is discouraging at best.
 While your mileage may vary, my experience shows that other regions (such as EU and Japan) are far more balanced and reasonable in their rank distributions.

 Programatically, the program works as a wrapper for iptables.
-It first gets the latest matchmaking IPs being [tracked by SteamDB](https://github.com/SteamDatabase/SteamTracking/blob/master/Random/NetworkDatagramConfig.json) to ensure that the calls to iptables use the most up-to-date information from Valve.
+It first gets the latest matchmaking IPs from Valve's [SDR API](https://api.steampowered.com/ISteamApps/GetSDRConfig/v1?appid=730) to ensure that the calls to iptables use the most up-to-date information.
 An iptables chain is created for GoRegion to be able to append block rules to and destroy with ease.

 ## Setup
 ### Requirements